-ASPX is a file extension which stands for Active Server Pages Extended.
-Programmers create ASPX pages while using Microsoft ASP.NET framework as their coding platform to develop a web application or website.
+ASPX is a file extension that stands for Active Server Pages Extended.
+Programmers create ASPX pages while using the Microsoft ASP.NET framework as their coding platform to develop a web application or website.

 To make it simple, just as you see HTML extension with online web pages which are coded in simple HTML, Microsoft uses ASPX extension for the web pages created using its .Net framework.

 - HTML pages are static whereas ASPX pages are dynamic.